 I am a firm believer that you must immediately put to use what you learn in the classroom and put in place structures to do so in the long run.
 Otherwise, you will tend not to integrate what you learned during the course and to forget it gradually.
 Objective 5), therefore, is twofold.
 First, for you to start, immediately, applying the learnings from this course to your current (or next) work situation.
-Your goal should be to start or refine, even during the duration of the semester, how you work to attain, in an interrelated fashion, not only your current job responsibilities but also your political objectives.
+Your goal should be to start or refine, even during this block week, how you work to attain, in an interrelated fashion, not only your current job responsibilities but also your political objectives.
 Your goal should be to employ proactively power, politics, and influence, in a way that advances your interests and that of your firm and its stakeholders.
 Second, to set up an infrastructure that will allow you to be a better technician and politician at work over the long term.

-I divide the course into five sections, which we will cover, in turn, during this course.
-The first section introduces the concept of power, as well as its use; that is, the ethical deployment of political tactics to attain your political objectives.
+I divide the course into five sections, which we will cover during each subsequent day of this block-week course.
+The first section (day one) introduces the concept of power, as well as its use; that is, the ethical deployment of political tactics to attain your political objectives.
 We will then focus on how to set both your political and technical goals.
-The second section, explores the circumstances under which power and influence will be more prominent at your job.
+The second section, (day two), explores the circumstances under which power and influence will be more prominent at your job.
 We then focus on how you can map out the political landscape of you job in a way that will guide you in achieving your political objective at work.
-During the third section, we will explore seven key bases of power.
+During the third section (day three), we will explore seven key bases of power.
 We will diagnose whether you have sufficient bases of power to reach your political objective.
-The fourth section, focuses on understanding the use of political tactics, and how you might use them in at work, to exert the influence necessary for you to attain your political objective.
-The last section focuses on how to set up an infrastructure that will allow you to be a better technician and politician at work over the long term.
+The fourth section, (day four) focuses on understanding the use of political tactics, and how you might use them in at work, to exert the influence necessary for you to attain your political objective.
+The last section (day 5) focuses on how to set up an infrastructure that will allow you to be a better technician and politician at work over the long term.